ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 - My mentor, Narender Singh for his support and continuous feedback.

-- My mentor, Precious Ijege.at the time of resubmission
+- My mentor, Precious Ijege at the time of resubmission

 - Tutor support at Code Institute for their support.